jubilbee/Survivor_EDA/readme.md

 ### Running the Project
-This repository includes pre-existing .csv files created during the project.
+This repository includes .csv files that were created during the project.
 If these files are present, the user can directly open and run __Survivor_EDA.ipynb__ in VS Code or their chosen IDE.

 __If .csv files are missing:__
 * Open __scraper.py__ in VS Code/chosen IDE